 If reckless driving like speeding excessively or driving on the wrong side of the road was involved in the DUI death, it can be charged as a DUI “gross” vehicular manslaughter.
 This charge is much more serious than the above two, and penalties are:

-- If you already have any vehicular manslaughter convictions or have two or more DUI convictions, that increases to 15 years to life in prison
+- If you already have any vehicular manslaughter convictions or have two or more DUI convictions, your prison sentence increases to 15 years to life

 - Up to $10,000 in fines